 Heatmaps are designed to have a minimal impact on your site performance.

-Like most other analytics tools, they all require a modern browser to run, including google analytics.
+Like most other analytics tools, they all require a modern browser to run.

-That is the reason our analysis has shown that some heatmap software causes page load times that are anywhere between 300 to 500 milliseconds.
+That is why data analysis has shown that some heatmap software causes page load times between 300 to 500 milliseconds.

 Why Does My Page Speed Test Tell Me My Pages And Website Are Slower When Using A Heatmap Platform?